Marcher Castles Way full route

 Terrain

-Marcher Castles Way uses a wide range of surfaces from silk smooth road through speedy grave sections, grassy farm tracks and a few steep, rocky climbs and descents.
+Marcher Castles Way uses a wide range of surfaces from silk smooth road through speedy gravel sections, grassy farm tracks and a few steep, rocky climbs and descents.
 Wherever possible we’ve used roads and good gravel surfaces to get you as close to summits as we can, but don’t be surprised if winching turns to walking by the top.
-Most of the off road sections have been recce’d and chosen to ride well in all weathers too, but expect some soft and slow parts if it’s been wet for a while.
+Most of the off-road sections have been chosen to ride well in all weathers too, but expect some soft and slow parts if it’s been wet for a while.

 The big gain from the nature of this route is access to a surprisingly wild and remote adventure experience right on the doorstep of millions of people in the Midlands.
-It does mean less experienced riders or those who like a gentle cruise not a physical challenge will probably prefer the Rebellion Way or Cantii Way routes.
+Less experienced riders or those who like a gentler, less hilly ride will probably prefer our Rebellion Way or Cantii Way routes

 Bike - MTB or gravel bike?

-This is always the most common question in any comments relating to our on/off road routes and the short answer is it really depends on what sort of rider you are and what sort of ride you want.
-In terms of technical terrain, there is only one section where you might have to walk with a gravel bike which is around 10m of particularly pointy rocks near the descent into Church Stretton and a drop bar bike with big tyres will take the vast majority of the route in it’s stride.
+This is always the most common question in any comments relating to our on /off road routes and the short answer is it really depends on what sort of rider you are and what sort of ride you want.
+Hardtail mountain bikes are the most versatile option, particularly if the weather has been wet or you prefer lower gearing on the steeper hills.
+In terms of technical terrain, a drop bar gravel bike with big tyres will take the vast majority of the route in its stride.
 That’s obviously also the most efficient, easy rolling option on all the road sections too and will certainly feel like the right choice as far as Much Wenlock.

 Whatever you ride the first half of the route is very well served for excellent bike shops and there are bike shops in Knighton, Newtown and Church Stretton too.
 Be sure to be as self sufficient with spares and skills as possible though as you could be faced with a long push to cycle salvation otherwise.